 GUIDELINES FOR PART-TIME PROFESSIONAL EMPLOYMENT

-Adopted by CAA Board of Directors on February 21, 1996; revised by the Part-Time Employment Task Force and adopted by the CAA Board of Directors on February 22, 2004.
-A second revision was drafted by an ad-hoc sub-committee of the Professional Practices Committee and adopted by the CAA Board of Directors on October 27, 2013; revised and approved by CAA Board of Directors on May 3, 2015.
+Adopted by the CAA Board of Directors on February 21, 1996; revised by the Part-Time Employment Task Force and adopted by the CAA Board of Directors on February 22, 2004.
+A second revision was drafted by an ad-hoc sub-committee of the Professional Practices Committee and adopted by the CAA Board of Directors on October 27, 2013; revised and approved by the CAA Board of Directors on May 3, 2015.
 The draft was reviewed again in 2021 by PPC and revisions were approved by the CAA Board of Directors on February 20, 2022.

 College Art Association (CAA) establishes the following guidelines regarding part-time professional employees, employed in academia and other visual arts institutions, such as museums.
 These guidelines provide a context for best practices rather than address legal issues.
 These guidelines should be considered in conjunction with other CAA Standards and Guidelines including: